kbelkna/Project3/entertainment.md

 Output Training Metrics for LASSO

-The plot below shows the RMSE by Regularization Parameter (lambda).
-It is easy to see that RMSE is minimized when $\lambda$ = 10.
+The plot below shows the RMSE by Regularization Parameter (`lambda`).
+It is easy to see that RMSE is minimized when `lambda` = 10.

 ``` r
 plot(LASSO)